Operating an Ambulance Service

 Resources for Medical Directors

 The role of EMS Medical Director can appear overwhelming.
-The following materials are designed to help any Medical Director in their EMS role.
-They are provided by the National Association of EMS Physicians (NAEMSP).
+The National Association of EMS Physicians (NAEMSP) has made materials available to help any Medical Director in their EMS role.